Not For Profit Corporation Law: Everything You Need to Know

 In addition to submitting these documents to the IRS, you might be required to submit separate state-level tax exemption applications depending on the state in which you are operating.
 However, some states indicate that so long as you registered as a nonprofit entity and obtained federal 501(c) status, you will automatically receive a state tax exemption.

 If you need help learning how to form a nonprofit organization, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.